 - 40% of people are ready to overpay for the convenience and fun that AR tools provide.

-- The AR market is rapidly growing and its value may reach $50B by 2024.
+- The AR market is rapidly growing and its value may reach 26 billion U.S. dollars by 2025.

 As you see, the implementation of AR technologies is growing exponentially.
 The facts and numbers above can make retailers think about integrating immersive reality solutions into their businesses.